21 Best Psychology Books on Human Behavior for Beginners and Seasoned Readers

 Even though psychology is considered a “soft science,” through cognitive psychology, social psychology, and neuropsychology, clinical researchers, social scientists, and neuroscientists are attempting to codify the human mind.

-In my opinion, this is problematic because the experimenters and researchers themselves are mostly unconscious of their behaviors and impulses that they are attempting to observe in their sample groups.
+In my opinion, this is problematic because the experimenters and researchers themselves are mostly unconscious of the behaviors and impulses that they are attempting to observe in their sample groups.

 Plus, unconscious biases influence us in profound ways (see Thinking Fast and Slow below).